hammer-space/sghs/README.md

 We welcome contributions to this project so that we can make this plugin applicable to many different workflows!

-If you have a suggestion that would improve this project, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Please don't forget to give the project a star!
-Thanks again!
+Feel free to fork this repo and create a pull request.
+You can also just open an issue with the tag "enhancement".
+Please give the project a star if you like it.
+Thanks!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)